Wiltshire and Swindon History Centre

 The Wiltshire and Swindon History Centre in Chippenham, Wiltshire, England, serves as a focal point for heritage services relating to Wiltshire and Swindon.
 The centre opened in 2007 and is funded by Wiltshire Council and Swindon Borough Council.
-It has purpose-built archive storage and research facilities and incorporates the local studies library, museums service, archaeology service, Wiltshire buildings record and the conservation service.
+It has purpose-built archive storage and research facilities and incorporates the local studies library, archaeology service, Wiltshire Buildings Record and the conservation and museums advisory service.

 History

 Existing accommodation for the Wiltshire and Swindon Record Office, in a former mattress factory in Trowbridge, had been declared sub-standard by the Royal Commission on Historical Manuscripts in 1998.
 Wiltshire County Council and Swindon Borough Council took the opportunity not only to build a new record repository which would meet the British Standard for Archive Repositories (BS5454), but also to create a centre for Wiltshire and Swindon history.
 The centre preserves the collections of the Wiltshire and Swindon Archives Service, County Local Studies Library, Wiltshire Archaeological Service, Wiltshire Conservation and Museum Services and the Wiltshire Buildings Record.
 These services were previously at Trowbridge and Salisbury.

 The previous poor accommodation for the services had disadvantaged users and restricted use of services.
 The new facility was designed to substantially improve access, both for visitors to the centre and those using services at a distance.
 An education room has been included for use by schools and colleges and for training as well as a workshop to produce displays.

 After two unsuccessful bids to the Heritage Lottery Fund, Wiltshire County Council and Swindon Borough Council decided in spring 2004 to bear the whole cost themselves.
 In March 2005, Cowlins of Bristol were selected as the Design and Build contractors.
 This was announced at the WCC Cabinet on 18 March; that meeting also confirmed that the name of the new facility was to be "The Wiltshire and Swindon History Centre".
 Cowlins started work on 28 June and the roof was topped out on 6 December 2005.
 The building is a concrete and glass construction, covering 4,000 square metres on two floors (approximately the same area as five football pitches).
 It conforms to BS 5454 and has been praised as a "state of the art" building by Nicholas Kingsley, Head of the National Advisory Service, The National Archives.
 The building was completed in October 2006 and handed over to both councils on 29 January 2007.
 After eighteen months of planning, each service moved from their former site to the new centre in Chippenham between February and October 2007.
 In the case of the archive service, this involved moving over 30,000 boxes of archival material.